 Chemical peels work by deeply exfoliating the skin and inducing cellular renewal.
 Unlike at-home exfoliation, peels do much more than dislodging debris; these treatments gently remove the thin layer of dry, damaged facial skin.
 This process both dissolves cells that have been marred by discoloration or aging and stimulates the production of new, healthy cells to replace them.
 As these new cells are produced, the body generates a surge of fresh collagen, which is used to form new cells during healing.
 This replaces some of the collagen that’s been lost during the aging process, making the skin healthy, full, and supple.
 Having regular chemical peels can counteract some of the effects of normal aging by maintaining optimal collagen levels.

-For younger patients, TCA peels are an excellent way to combat treatment-resistant acne; chronic or cystic acne that hasn’t responded to topical medication can often be minimized by a TCA Peel.
+For younger patients, TCA peels are an excellent way to combat treatment-resistant acne prone skin; chronic or cystic acne that hasn’t responded to topical medication can often be minimized by a TCA Peel.
 Unlike a cream, this treatment can penetrate deep into the skin.
 TCA kills acne-causing bacteria, cleanses pores and hair follicles, and reduces pore size, making it harder for bacteria to settle in.
 Repeated peels can also gradually dissolve the thickened bands of collagen in acne scars, making the skin smoother.

 HOW WILL A TCA PEEL IMPROVE MY SKIN?

 A TCA peel will rejuvenate your skin, giving it a smoother texture and a younger, fresher look.
 It can also be applied selectively to remove discolored or scarred skin and to treat acne.

 TCA peels are used to treat a wide range of skin problems, including:

 - Sun damage

 - Darkened patches of skin from melasma

 - Reddened, rough, or bumpy skin from rosacea